 Selling a home FSBO also has a variety of hidden FSBO costs that don’t show up in pricing statistics, including appraisals, photography, marketing, MLS listing, and attorney fees.
 These are in addition to the standard costs of selling a home, such as title insurance and escrow fees.

-Bottom line: is FSBO right for you?
+Bottom line: Is FSBO right for you?

 One of the most important facts about FSBO is that just over half of all FSBO sellers already know the buyer.
 If, like them, you know the intended buyer of your home, for sale by owner could be a reasonable option.